-As at December 31, 2017 As at December 31, 2016
+As at December 31, 2018 As at December 31, 2017 \$

-Conventional Tanker 2,089,099 1,828,550
+Conventional Tanker 2,069,854 2,089,099

-Ship-to-Ship Transfer 36,810 41,663
+Ship-to-Ship Transfer 36,315 36,810

-Cash and cash equivalents 71,439 94,157
+Cash and cash equivalents 54,917 71,439

-Total assets 2,197,348 1,964,370
+Total assets 2,161,086 2,197,348

-6. Investments in and advances to Equity Accounted Investments
+7. Investments in and advances to Equity-Accounted for Investments

 Year Ended December 31,

-2017 \$ 2016 \$
+2018 \$ 2017 \$

-High-Q Joint Venture 24,546 22,025
+High-Q Joint Venture 25,766 24,546

-Tanker Investments Ltd. 47,710

 Gemini Tankers L.L.C.
-914 916
+914

-Total 25,460 70,651
+Total 25,766 25,460

 - a.
 The Company has a joint venture arrangement with Wah Kwong Maritime Transport Holdings Limited (or Wah Kwong), whereby the Company has a 50% economic interest in the High-Q joint venture, which is jointly controlled by the Company and Wah Kwong.
-The High-Q joint venture owns one VLCC, which is trading on a fixed time charter-out contract expiring in the second quarter of 2018.
-Under the contract, the vessel earns a fixed daily rate and an additional amount if the daily rate of any sub-charter earned exceeds a certain threshold. - As at December 31, 2017, the High-Q joint venture has a loan outstanding with a financial institution with a balance of \$42.7 million (December 31, 2016 \$48.5 million).
+The High-Q joint venture owns one VLCC, which traded on a fixed time charter-out contract that expired in May 2018.
+Under the fixed contract, the vessel earned a daily rate and an additional amount if the daily rate of sub-charter earnings exceeded a certain threshold.
+The VLCC completed its dry dock in July 2018 and subsequently began trading on spot voyage charters in a pool managed by a third party. - As at December 31, 2018, the High-Q joint venture has a loan outstanding with a financial institution with a balance of \$37.5 million (December 31, 2017 \$42.7 million).
 The loan is secured by a first-priority mortgage on the VLCC owned by the High-Q joint venture and 50% of the outstanding loan balance is guaranteed by the Company.
-The High-Q joint venture has an interest rate swap agreement with a notional amount of \$42.7 million that expires in June 2018, 50% of which is guaranteed by the Company.
-The interest rate swap exchanges a receipt of floating interest based on 3-months LIBOR for a payment of a fixed rate of 1.47% every three months. - b.
-In January 2014, the Company and Teekay formed TIL, a company whose shares were publicly traded on the Oslo Stock Exchange.
-TIL's primary business was to own and operate modern second-hand tankers.
-The Company purchased 2.5 million shares of common stock for \$25.0 million and received a stock purchase warrant entitling it to purchase up to 750,000 additional shares of common stock of TIL (note 10 and 12c).
-The Company also received one preferred share, which entitled the Company to elect one Board member of TIL.
-The preferred share did not give the Company a right to any dividends or distributions of TIL. - In October 2014, the Company purchased an additional 0.9 million common shares of TIL on the open market.
-The common shares were acquired at a price of NOK 69 per share, or a purchase price of \$10.0 million. - On May 31, 2017, the Company entered into a Merger Agreement to acquire the remaining 27.0 million issued and outstanding common shares of TIL, by way of a share-for-share exchange of 3.3 shares of Class A common stock of the Company for each of TIL common stock.
+The High-Q joint venture also had an interest rate swap agreement that expired in June 2018.
+The interest rate swap exchanged a receipt of floating interest based on 3-months LIBOR for a payment of a fixed rate of 1.47% every three months. - b.
+On May 31, 2017, the Company entered into a Merger Agreement to acquire the remaining 27.0 million issued and outstanding common shares of TIL, by way of a share-for-share exchange of 3.3 shares of Class A common stock of the Company for each of TIL common stock not owned by the Company.
 Prior to the completion of the merger, the Company accounted for its 11.3% investment in TIL using the equity method.
-As the Company then accounted for its investment in TIL under the equity method, the Company was required to remeasure its previously held equity investment to fair value at the acquisition date.
-Based on the then pending transaction, the Company recognized an other than temporary impairment and remeasured its investment in TIL to fair value during the second quarter of 2017 based on the TIL share price at June 30, 2017, resulting in a write-down of \$28.1 million presented in equity (loss) income on the consolidated statements of (loss) income.
-On November 27, 2017, the Company completed the merger with TIL and the Company remeasured its equity investment in TIL to fair value based on the relative share exchange value at the date of the acquisition, which resulted in the recognition of a gain of \$1.4 million presented in equity (loss) income on the consolidated statements of (loss) income. - The stock purchase warrant was cancelled on completion of the merger.
-The stock purchase warrant was a derivative asset which had an estimated fair value of \$nil as at December 31, 2017 (December 31, 2016 \$0.3 million). - c.
-In August 2014, the Company purchased from Teekay a 50% interest in TTOL, which owns conventional tanker commercial management and technical management operations and directly administers four commercially managed tanker revenue sharing arrangements.
-Teekay retained the remaining 50% interest in TTOL. - On May 31, 2017, the Company acquired from Teekay Holdings Ltd., a wholly-owned subsidiary of Teekay, the remaining 50% interest in TTOL for \$39.0 million, which included \$13.1 million for assumed working capital (note 3).
-The Company issued approximately 13.8 million shares of the Company's Class B common stock to Teekay as consideration in addition to the working capital consideration of \$13.1 million.
-As a result, the Company now consolidates TTOL and thus, all comparative periods have been retroactively adjusted to include TTOL on a consolidated basis (note 3) and TTOL's results are not included in the summary of equity accounted investment results below.
+On November 27, 2017, the Company completed the merger with TIL, and the Company remeasured its equity investment in TIL to fair value based on the relative share exchange value at the date of the acquisition, which resulted in the recognition of a net write-down of \$26.7 million presented in equity income (loss) on the consolidated statements of (loss) income (note 23).